 That being said, in the categories / questions below Sonicare scores 7 compared to Oral-B’s 5, so it is a very close race.

 But to reiterate the point — Oral-B’s brushes generally represent better value for money for the features they offer, so this factor trumps some of Sonicare’s plus points.

 Depending on what you are looking for in a toothbrush, one of the categories in the table below may be particularly important to you and deserve extra importance in your decision making.

-For example, I rate Sonicare as the best for travel, so if you travel a lot you may wish to give Sonicare stronger consideration than Oral-B.
+For example, I rate Oral-B as the best for families, so if you are choosing a brush to share amongst several people, you may wish to give Oral-B stronger consideration than Sonicare.

 In the longer-form answers below, I explain the factors that lead me to choosing the winner in each category, so read on to really understand the differences.